With two May Bank Holidays and warmer spring weather in store, there’s never been a better time to make the most of your weekends.

 5. Experience the buzz of Brighton at the Festival

-Running from the 6th-28th May, there’s loads of free events during the Brighton Festival.
+Running from the 5th-27th May 2018, there’s loads of free events during the Brighton Festival.
 From interactive experiences, storytelling sessions to poetry recitals and dance workshops – there’s something for everyone.
 And, at the end of the day, why not enjoy fresh cockles and whelks or fish and chips on the beach?

 Stay: Travelodge Brighton hotels